cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/getting_started/welcome_to_esrum.rst.txt

  Your project folders
 **********************

-The majority of your work on Esrum should take place in the folder corresponding either to your group or a specific project.
-Folders for both are located in the `/projects` folder:
+The majority of your work on Esrum should take place in the project folder corresponding either to your group or an actual project.
+These are both are located in the `/projects` folder:

 .. code::